jjs0sbw/uwlsg/Projects/README_Projects.md

 The Digital Ocean page is an example of using stupid.css

 The Gitlab project set up locally and configure a custom workflow

+# Need to add some sub-projects to focus approach.